suryanarayanan21/HPCC-Evaluation-metrics-for-ML-algorithms/README.md

 Returns the accuracy of the prediction, given the actual values and the values predicted by the ML model.
 #### Accuracy by class
 Provides the accuracy, recall, and false positive rates, given the actual values and the values predicted by the ML model.
+### Regression
+#### Accuracy
+Returns the R-squared, Mean squared, and Root Mean Sqared error metrics on the data, given the actual values and the values predicted by the ML model.
 ## Linear regression
 ## Logistic regression
 ## Clustering